Jonathan Mayhew Wainwright (bishop): Personal life

 He died at his residence at 5:00 pm on September 21, 1854, in Manhattan, New York City.
 He was buried at Trinity Church Cemetery.

 Descendants

 Through his son John Howard, he was the grandfather of Jonathan Mayhew Wainwright (1864–1945), a U.S. Representative and United States Assistant Secretary of War.
-Through his son Jonathan, he was the grandfather of Jonathan Mayhew Wainwright (1849–1870) and Robert Powell Page Wainwright (1852–1902).
+Through his son Jonathan, he was the grandfather of US Navy officer Jonathan Mayhew Wainwright III (1849–1870) and US Army officer Robert Powell Page Wainwright (1852–1902), who, in turn, was the father of US Army General Jonathan Mayhew Wainwright IV (1883-1953).

 Works

 Besides the pamphlet mentioned above, he wrote: